-The contents of the Christian Brothers High School 2024-2025 Family/Student Handbook ("Handbook") includes important obligations that parents and students are expected and must adhere to, as members of the Christian Brothers community.
+The contents of the Christian Brothers High School Family/Student Handbook ("Handbook") includes important obligations that parents and students are expected and must adhere to, as members of the Christian Brothers community.
 Christian Brothers will consider violation of the spirit, intent, or letter of its philosophy and the policies, rules, guidelines, procedures, and regulations in this Handbook to be a basis for various consequences as determined at the sole discretion of Christian Brothers ("CBHS," "School" and/or "Christian Brothers").
-The use of the term "parents" throughout this document is meant to collectively include each parent as well as legal guardians.
+The use of the term "parents" throughout this Handbook collectively includes each parent as well as legal guardians.

-Submitting registration and enrollment materials for a student at Christian Brothers is deemed an agreement on the student's part, and on the part of his/her parents/legal guardians, to comply with all policies, rules, guidelines, procedures, and regulations of the School as outlined in this 2024-2025 Family/Student Handbook.
-Parents/legal guardians and students agree that Christian Brothers has the right, as a private academic institution, to make rules that require specific conduct on the part of the parents/legal guardians and students agree to comply with all required conduct and to support CBHS's philosophy and the policies, rules, guidelines, procedures, and regulations contained in this Handbook as well as any other Christian Brothers' policies, rules, guidelines, procedures, and regulations.
+Submitting registration and enrollment materials for a student at Christian Brothers is deemed an agreement on the part of the student and his/her parents/legal guardians to comply with all policies, rules, guidelines, procedures, and regulations of the School as outlined in this 2025-2026 Family/Student Handbook.
+Parents/legal guardians and students agree that Christian Brothers has the right, as a private academic institution, to make rules that require specific conduct on the part of the parents/legal guardians and students.
+Parents/legal guardians and students agree to comply with all required conduct and to support CBHS's philosophy and the policies, rules, guidelines, procedures, and regulations contained in this Handbook as well as any other Christian Brothers' policies, rules, guidelines, procedures, and regulations.
 Parents/legal guardians and students intend to cooperate fully with Christian Brothers and its personnel as educational partners.